Harshroxnox/Transformo-docs/README.md

 - For the Retrieval Augmented Generation (RAG) built using an open source quantized model go to flask-rag.
 - NOTE: For flask-rag and fine-tuning a model you need to create separate virtual environments with their respective requirements.txt
-- All the preprocessing, quantization and rag scripts written do work but there is large scope for improvements such as performance for rag system and adjusting hyperparameters for fine-tuning.
+- All the preprocessing, quantization and rag scripts written work but there is scope for improvements such as adjusting hyperparameters for fine-tuning.

 ## Technologies Used
 - HuggingFace transformers, peft, datasets library is used for fine-tuning.